alexandrepro/PropertyMananger/README.md

 3 - Copy/Clone the source code/repository to the folder where PHP projects reside;

 4 - Create a database with the following configuration provided by Laravel documentation (https://laravel.com/docs/5.7/database):
-Open a SGBD, do the login and create a new database with the name "property_manager" and select the collation "utf8mb4_unicode_ci"
+Open a SGBD, do the login and create a new database with the name "propertymanagement" and select the collation "utf8mb4_unicode_ci"

 ## Deployment